webdev3211/Music-Player/README.md

 # Music-Player
-Desktop music player app made using ElectronJs
+Muusic player app made using ElectronJs

 * Desktop app to listen to your favorite music